All Episodes

 You know, I mentioned yesterday, I think one of the reasons that people are so upbeat is that we're not on defense anymore.

-You realize eight years of being on defense, eight years of having to react, and eight years, by the way, I think this is huge, folks.
+And eight years, by the way, I think this is huge, folks.

-Eight years of people thinking that we were losing, losing the country, that Obama and the Democrats were succeeding in convincing a majority of Americans that America as founded was no good, and that we needed to change, and we needed to stop this business of constant growth, stop this business of America being a superpower.
+Losing the country that Obama and the Democrats were succeeding in convincing a majority of Americans that America as founded was no good and that we needed to change and we needed to stop this business of constant growth, stop this business of America being a superpower.

 We now know it wasn't even close.

-We're weren't we're not that close to it.
+We're not that close to it.

-I mean, it's we're not out of the woods, don't misunderstand, because the left is always there, but it's such a stark contrast of going from one feared reality to the realization that we were wrong, and that alone makes people upbeat and positive.
+But it's such a stark contrast of going from one feared reality to the realization that we were wrong.

-And Trump is the reason for it, and people are capitalizing on it and and uh feeling the joy.
+And people are capitalizing on it and feeling the joy.

-But some of the never Trumpers it's just not the way it's done.
+But some of the never Trumpers, it's just not the way it's done.

 Baghdad Jim McDermott was also out there.